domRiddle/ASF/Configuration.md

 > A URI string is composed of a scheme (http or https), a host, and an optional port.
 An example of a complete uri string is `"http://contoso.com:8080"`.

 If your proxy requires user authentication, you will also need to set up `WebProxyUsername` and/or `WebProxyPassword`.
-If there is no such need, setting up this property is sufficient.
+If there is no such need, setting up this property alone is sufficient.

 Right now ASF uses web proxy only for `http` and `https` requests, which **do not** include internal Steam network communication done within ASF's internal Steam client.
 There are currently no plans for supporting that, mainly due to missing **[SK2](https://github.com/SteamRE/SteamKit)** functionality.
 If you need/want it to happen, I'd suggest starting from there.